docarray/docarray/docs/user_guide/representing/array.md

     All the attributes of `BannerDoc` are accessible at the Array level.

 !!!
 Warning
-    Whereas this is true at runtime, static type analysers like Mypy or IDE like PyCharm will not be able to know it.
+    Whereas this is true at runtime, static type analyzers like Mypy or IDE like PyCharm will not be able to know it.
     This limitation is known and will be fixed in the future by the introduction of a Mypy, PyCharm, VSCode plugin.

 This even works when you have a nested `BaseDoc`: